Californians with student loan debt often wonder if they can qualify for a mortgage loan,…

-Are Home Appraisals Required for Mortgage Loans in California?
+Why Home Appraisals Are Required for Mortgage Loans in California

-The short answer is yes, a thorough appraisal conducted by a licensed appraiser is almost always required for mortgage loans in California.
-Below, we will talk about why it’s necessary and how it can affect you as a home buyer.
+The short answer is yes.
+A thorough appraisal conducted by a licensed appraiser is almost always required for home loans in California.
+This is true for conventional, FHA, and VA loans.

 What Is a Home Appraisal?